Erudika/paraio.org/src/monolite/partials/001-intro.md

 ---

 Para was created because we needed a simple and flexible back-end service to support our front-end work.
-We wanted to have a system that allowed us to persist objects easily to anything - RDBMS, NoSQL data store or memory.
+We wanted to have a system that allowed us to persist objects easily to anything - RDBMS and NoSQL databases.
 Our second requirement was full text search.
 We wanted to be able to find any persisted object quickly.

 There are two ways to use Para: